fernandobnog/ai_commit_review/README.md

 # AI Commit Report

-A command-line tool for analyzing Git commits and code, powered by AI from your local Git repository.
+A command-line tool powered by AI for creating or analyzing Git commits and code directly from your local Git repository.

 ## Table of Contents